DanaKuang/baymax.github.io/source/_posts/first-github-pages.md

 ---

 This is my very first post about how to build github pages with Hexo.
 Below are some issue that I encounterd and settled when I was setting up.
-And I will sort them out by number.

 ## 1. First push

-After 'git clone' the repository from origin to local, I followed the steps that Hexo tells to complete some basic settings, and then ran "hexo s", things was fine.
-However when trying to push them to origin master, git told me:
+After "git clone" the repository from origin to local, I followed the steps that Hexo tells to complete some basic settings, and ran "hexo s", things was fine.
+However when trying to push them to origin master, I got this:

 "fatal: unable to access 'https://github.com/DanaKuang/baymax.github.io.git/': The requested URL returned error: 403".

-Here is the solution:
+"403" means there is no permission for me to push into the repository.
+So here is the solution:

 ``` bash
 $ cd blog